calliostro/last-fm-client-bundle/README.md

 **API Key:** You need to [create an API account](https://www.last.fm/api/account/create) at Last.fm to get your API key.
 This is required for all operations.

-**API Secret:** Required for authenticated write operations.
+**API Secret:** Required for authenticated write operations like scrobbling, loving tracks, or updating now playing status.
 Used together with API Key to generate signatures for authenticated requests.

 **Session Key:** Required for user-specific authenticated operations like scrobbling tracks, loving tracks, updating now playing status, or accessing user's personal data.
 Obtain this through Last.fm's [authentication flow](https://www.last.fm/api/authentication) or use a pre-generated session key.